• By Dominic Reisig •

 • Do not spray neonicotinoids as stand-alone treatments after June.
 Later in the season, neonicotinoid efficacy tends to fall off.

 • While our past recommendation has been a pyrethroid, resistance to this class of insecticides is becoming more widespread.
-Therefore, to be certain of efficacy, pyrethroids should be avoided or tankmixed with other classes of insecticides.
+Therefore, to be certain of efficacy, pyrethroids should be avoided or tankmixed with other classes of insecticides.• If nymphs are present, you should consider mixing in Diamond at 4-6 oz.
+Diamond is an insect growth regulator and only directly active on immatures (hatch rate is reduced in eggs from adult females exposed to Diamond), so it needs to be paired with an insecticide for knock down of adults.

 Data from the Mid-South show that it can extend the time that they have to make their next spray and is worth the investment.
 In areas that are pyrethroid resistant, mix Orthene with Diamond, except before a bollworm flight.